zooba/cpython/Doc/c-api/sys.rst

       This function is superseded by :c:func:`PyOS_AfterFork_Child()`.

+.. c:function:: int PyOS_SetOpenForExecHandler(void *handler)

+   Overrides the normal behavior of :func:`os.open_for_exec` to pass its parameter through the provided handler.

+   The handler is a function of type :c:type:`PyObject *(\*)(const char *narrow, const wchar_t *wide)`.
+When called, one of the two arguments will contain the filename to open while the other will contain ``NULL``, depending on the current platform.
+It should always return a :term:`file object` or ``NULL`` with an exception set.

+   Once a hook has been set, it cannot be removed or replaced, and later calls to :c:func:`PyOS_SetOpenForExecHook` will fail.
+On failure, the function returns -1 and sets an exception if the interpreter has been initialized.

+   This function is safe to call before :c:func:`Py_Initialize`.

+   .. versionadded:: 3.7

 .. c:function:: int PyOS_CheckStack()

    Return true when the interpreter runs out of stack space.
 This is a reliable